Max112358/Barotrauma-Anti-Grief/Griefing Detection/readme.txt

 The suspicion level for players naturally falls over time.
 As long as players dont do too much suspicious stuff too fast they should be fine.
 Its basically a warning that the host needs to check the logs because he might be getting griefed.

-It also has detectors for someone putting the reactor into a bad state, or rewiring things.
-These two require this mod to be running on the server.
+It also has detectors for someone putting the reactor into a bad state, or rewiring things, or undocking a drone.
+These require this mod to be running on the server.
 Everything else will run even in someone elses game.